English language and literature majors have rich opportunities to explore their studies hands-on, both abroad and in the classroom.

-Students interested in traveling abroad through the Office of International Programs can have $2,000 of the trip paid for through the Global Poet Scholarship.
+English majors interested in traveling abroad through the Office of International Programs can have $2,000 of the trip paid for through the Global Poet Scholarship.
+To learn more about studying abroad, contact the Office of International Programs.

 San Miguel de Allende, a city painted red, yellow, and orange, looks like a gorgeous flame miraculously given permanent form.

-It’s in the heart of this beautiful city—the long-storied home of artists and writers—that English major Juan Zuniga-Mejia found a rekindled self-confidence in his craft.
-He and several other Whittier College students recently traveled to the Mexican city with Professor of English Tony Barnstone for JanTerm, the short term between fall and spring, just in time for San Miguel Poetry Week, where experienced poets taught them how to hone their skills.
+It’s in the heart of this beautiful city—the long-storied home of artists and writers—that Juan Zuniga-Mejia found a rekindled self-confidence in his craft.
+He and several other Whittier College students recently traveled to the Mexican city with professor Tony Barnstone for JanTerm, the short term between fall and spring, just in time for San Miguel Poetry Week, where experienced poets taught them how to hone their skills.

 “My writing as a poet has reached a level I honestly don't think it would have gotten to on it's own,” Juan said.
 “I came home with a lot of knowledge and brand new pieces and ideas.”

-Fellow English major Ariel Horton feels the same way.
-Although she’s a lifelong writer, she had never worked with so many seasoned writers before.
+Ariel Horton feels the same way.
+Although she’s been writing all her life, she had never worked with so many seasoned writers before.
 After spending a week developing her craft and being motivated by their stories, she came away feeling humbled and inspired.

 “It was definitely the most inspirational thing I’ve done in my life,” she said.

-During JanTerm, Whittier students can explore Geoffrey Chaucer’s massively influential Canterbury Tales by journeying through the bustling streets of London and the villages of the English countryside, including historic Canterbury.
+During JanTerm, Whittier students have explored Geoffrey Chaucer’s massively influential Canterbury Tales by journeying through the bustling streets of London and the villages of the English countryside, including historic Canterbury.

-Professor Sean Morris leads Whittier students on the trip to discover how text and history overlap.
-Students get to know the real places and people that inspired Chaucer’s story, such as through a scavenger hunt in the historic English cathedral city of Canterbury.
+Professor Sean Morris has led Whittier students on the trip to discover how text and history overlap.
+Students experienced the real places and gained a deeper understanding of the people who inspired Chaucer’s story.
+To add an extra element of fun to the trip, their literary adventure included a scavenger hunt in the historic English cathedral city of Canterbury.

-Among the temples, statues, marketplaces, theatres, and homes of classical Greece and Rome, students explore how some of the world’s most remarkable writers—Homer, Plato, and Virgil, to name a few—sought wisdom and solace in works that still possess edge and relevance.
-The class walks straight into storied history, from the impressive stony stadium of the Colosseum to the same salt-sprayed shores found in Greek myth, and returns home with a rich understanding of how ancient cultures are relevant to our modern day.
+Together, the class walks straight into storied history, from the impressive stony stadium of the Colosseum to the same salt-sprayed shores found in Greek myth, and returns home with a rich understanding of how ancient cultures are relevant to our modern day.

 Advanced English majors who are interested in teaching, whether at the high school level or in higher education, can get involved in a preceptorship, a kind of internship (or at least an apprenticeship) in teaching literature.
 Normally, these opportunities are offered in lower division English courses.